benji6/imlazy/README.md

 ## What is this?

-JS utility library, for dealing with iterables, iterators and generators.
+JS library, for dealing with iterables, iterators and generators.

 Functional, declarative, immutable and lazy as you like.